Sorkanius/Sorkanius.github.io/mkdocs/docs/bayesian_valorant_aim.md

 * The accuracy in the vandal is greater than the other two weapons.
 * The accuracy with the phantom and sheriff is very similar.

-While in the previous analysis we made the comparions by how many bots were downed, we are now making them by the actually accuracy which is more instrinsic characteristic.
+While in the previous analysis we made the comparions by how many bots were downed, we are now making them by the actual accuracy which is a more instrinsic characteristic.

 #### Round